puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 ## Task {{% param sectionnumber %}}.4: Additional Task

-You now learnt the basic functionality of argocd, as an additional lab you can now:
+You've now learned the basic functionality of argocd, as an additional lab you can now:

 * Fork the git repository with the k8s manifests <https://github.com/puzzle/amm-argocd-example.git>
   * Use the Gitea Server (URL provided by trainer, register and login with your username and password) or your personal Github Account
 * create a new argocd app using the new git repository
-* create a route resource yaml which exposes the example application
+* create a route resource YAML which exposes the example application
 * push it to your git repository
 * and let the magic happen